Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 tags:
 - English
 ---
 # GPT prompt
 ## Answer
 Provide me an answer to an Ielts speaking part three question, and score at least 8 according to Ielts criteria.
 Note the answer should be no more than 3-4 sentences.

 The requirements:
+- (Important) The answer should be colloquial and concise
+- (Important) Use booster, connective, and discourse marker phrases to make your speech more natural and fluent
-The answer should be colloquial and concise, express your ideas as accurately as you can, use complex grammatical structures if necessary, if there are several simple sentences, join them up in a way that makes your point clearer. pick up natural and idiomatic phrases.
+- Express your ideas as accurately as you can, use complex grammatical structures if necessary - If there are several simple sentences, join them up in a way that makes your point clearer.
+- Pick up natural and idiomatic collocations and phrases.

 The question is :
 How important it is to arrive early in your country?